HydeZero/Live-Racing/Assets/README.md

 Each section includes a detailed explanation about how to do what the title says.
 Now, let's begin.

 ## Adding new vehicles
 You first need to make the vehicle model.
 DON'T WASTE TIME WITH ADDING SPINNING WHEELS.
+THE MODEL DOES NOT WORK LIKE THAT.
+Next, you can take a screenshot of the car and remove the background.
+Then, you will have to import it into the game.
+Here is how:
+1. Import the .fbx file into the Models folder
-IT DOESN'T WORK LIKE THAT.
-It works by applying a force in the general direction of where the car is facing.
-After that, you need to import the vehicle into Unity.
-Make a prefab with this title: "Player[CAR NAME HERE]", replacing [CAR NAME HERE] with the car's name.
-Then, you
+2. Make a prefab with this title: "Player[CAR NAME HERE]", replacing [CAR NAME HERE] with the car's name.
+3. Import the file into the prefab
+4. Drag the prefab next to the sample car
+5. Scale the model as needed so that it is similar in size to the original car.
+6. Add the box collider and rigidbody components.
+7. Add the PlayerControllerCareer script.
+Now, you need to configure the car.
+Set the rigidbody's weight.